Oluwadare-Lolade/LITA-CAPSTONE-PROJECT/README.md

 ### Data Analysis
 ---
+#### STRUCTURED QUERY LANGUAGE
-retrieve the total sales for each product category.
+Retrieve the total sales for each product category.

 ```SQL
 Select TotalSales from SalesData$
 Where Product = 'Shoes'